boxmediapp/bcs3uploader/README.md

     bcs3uploader/trim_upload.sh  <video file path>

-If you would like to specify the metadata for the video, you can edit the "template-create-video.json"
+If you would like to change/add the metadata for the video to be uploaded, you can edit the "template-create-video.json"